Age Banding: A Different Way to Think About Inflation in Retirement

 In retirement planning, age banding simply means recognizing that spending patterns often change as we age.
 Rather than assuming someone will spend the same amount at age 62 as they will at age 85, this approach acknowledges that retirement is dynamic – not static.

-For more than a decade, inflation was low enough that retirees rarely worried about rising costs in a meaningful way.
+For many years, inflation was low enough that retirees rarely worried about rising costs in a meaningful way.
 That has changed quickly over the past few years.
-As Americans began to experience higher prices across nearly every sector, concepts like age branding have become increasingly important in retirement planning.
+As Americans began to experience higher prices across nearly every sector, concepts like age banding have become increasingly important in retirement planning.

 I learned about age banding while getting my MBA.
 It was Professor Basu who explained that age banding attempts to simulate a more realistic cost analysis by dividing one’s retirement years into separate bands and analyzing how different cost strategies change during those age bands.

-Given our current economic climate, Village Wealth Advisors is dusting off the business schoolbooks and using age banding as a tool for our clients in or nearing retirement.
+Given our current economic climate, Village Wealth Advisors is dusting off the business schoolbooks and may incorporate concepts like age banding when developing individualized retirement strategies.

 The early years of retirement are typically the most active.
 Travel, hobbies, dining out, and time with family often take priority.
 Spending may even increase during this phase, especially for healthy retirees excited to enjoy the freedom they worked hard to achieve.
 Inflation can have a greater impact during these years because discretionary expenses – like travel and entertainment – tend to rise over time.